Tips to Understand and Reduce Emotional EatingMarch 25, 2016

 6. Try stress-eating mindfully.
 Next time you want to eat when you are not hungry, do so slowly and mindfully.
 Sit down at a table, take the food, and observe its smell and texture.
 Put it in your mouth and chew painfully slowly, and see what you think.
 Practice enjoying it without guilt and see how that feels.
 How does it change the experience?

 There are a lot of reasons that so many of us struggle with emotional eating and the food and weight loss industry do not do us any favors.
 It is, however, a habit that is changeable.
 Some of these tips are a great place to start, but if you are still having difficulty, you may benefit from talking with a professional for additional support.

-ABOUT THE AUTHORShawn Katterman, PhD, is a licensed clinical psychologist who works with the Bariatric Surgery and Preventive Cardiology departments at Spectrum Health System in Grand Rapids, MI.
-Dr. Katterman earned her master’s degree and doctorate in clinical psychology from Drexel University.
+ABOUT THE AUTHORShawn Hondorp (formerly Katterman), PhD, is a licensed clinical psychologist who works with the Bariatric Surgery and Preventive Cardiology departments at Spectrum Health System in Grand Rapids, MI.
+Dr. Hondorp earned her master’s degree and doctorate in clinical psychology from Drexel University.
 She completed a predoctoral internship and post-doctoral fellowship in clinical health psychology at Rush University Medical Center.